jeffrimko/Archiver/README.md

 Requirements
 ------------
 This application was written in [Python](http://python.org/) and uses the [wxPython](http://wxpython.org/) GUI library.
 Python 2.6 is recommended although other 2.x versions may work. wxPython 2.8 is recommended.
-[Py2exe](http://www.py2exe.org/) is recommended for building to an executable on Windows; [bbffreeze](http://pypi.python.org/pypi/bbfreeze/) is recommended for other platforms.

 Archive Log
 -----------